- Home

 4. Minimalistic living room

-If you’re a fan of the phrase ‘less is more’, then a minimalistic living room might be for you.
+If you’re a fan of the phrase ‘less is more’, a minimalistic living room might be for you.
 The minimalist movement really took off as a countermovement to consumerist clutter, but its roots go back much further – after all, the desire to live in a clean, calming space is nothing new.

 Common features of a minimalistic living room include pale colour palettes, hidden storage, comfy yet functional furniture, and a clutter-free environment.
 As a general rule of thumb, if something isn’t useful or beautiful, it shouldn’t be there.